A procession of glowing light moves down Broad Street at dusk.

 Can I choose a person on the day?

-Yes, you can choose someone when you come to the parade, however, only a limited number of names are available so we recommend you choose someone before you come.
-If you prefer not to represent someone then you can still attend and you’ll still be able to use your cell phone to play music on the parade.
+Yes, you can choose someone when you come to the starting location at Marconi Plaza.
+If you prefer not to represent someone, or if all names have been chosen, then you can still attend and you’ll still be able to use your cell phone to play music on the parade.

 Can I invite my friends and family?